-No matter how much we love our goats, we have to subject them to some unpleasant procedures from time to time, like disbudding, castration and ear-tagging.
-These are inevitably painful and should only be performed when there are no other practical, economically viable, effective or less noxious alternatives.
-Ideally you should get your vet to do the castration and disbudding so that local anaesthetic can be used can be used for pain relief and from the animal welfare point of view this is the kindest option.
+No matter how much we love our goats, we have to subject them to some unpleasant procedures from time to time, like disbudding, castration, and ear-tagging.
+These are inevitably painful and should only be performed when there are no other practical, economically viable, effective, or less noxious alternatives.
+Ideally, you should get your vet to do the castration and disbudding so that a local anaesthetic can be used for pain relief, and from the animal welfare point of view, this is the kindest option.

 When these early nasty experiences are over, the goats can then usually enjoy years of relatively stress-free life on the farm.
 But there is one more potentially stressful procedure to consider, and that can be the last act of kindness we can do for our goats - their euthanasia.

 Kids of the dairy goat breeds are usually disbudded as soon as the developing horns can be felt on the head as tiny hard buttons between the ears.
 This is usually within 4 days of birth.
 Sometimes in big male kids, the buttons are present on the day of birth and then disbudding must be carried out the next day.

 If disbudding is left too late, small distorted scurs will grow.
 Scurs are easily damaged and often cause pain and infections throughout the life of the goat.